AustinKelsay/vibible/llm/implementation/IMAGE_GENERATION_IMPLEMENTATION.md

 ## Architecture Overview

-Vibible generates AI illustrations for each scripture verse using OpenRouter with Google's Gemini model.
+Visibible generates AI illustrations for each scripture verse using OpenRouter with Google's Gemini model.

 - Each verse page passes its text and chapter theme to the `HeroImage` component.
 - Client fetches `/api/generate-image?text={verse}&theme={theme JSON}`.